 As with stand-alone Medicare Part D prescription drug plans, Medicare Advantage plans set their own premiums.
 They may vary from one plan to another.
-Some Medicare Advantage plans have premiums as low as $0.
+Some Medicare Advantage plans have monthly premiums as low as $0.

 It’s important to note that you must continue to pay your Medicare Part B premium when you have a Medicare Advantage plan.
 Of course, you also need to pay the Medicare Advantage premium, if it charges one.